Getting Started

 Fit into your workflow

-Integrations: run in CI with GitHub Code Scanning or GitLab SAST and exit-code gating, get real-time diagnostics over the LSP server, or expose everything to AI agents over the MCP server.
+Integrations: run in CI with GitHub Code Scanning or GitLab SAST and exit-code gating, or expose everything to AI agents over the MCP server.

 Power AI agents